ubports/docs.ubports.com/porting/Installing.rst

 Download `the Halium 9 LXC container image (GSI) <https://ci.ubports.com/job/UBportsCommunityPortsJenkinsCI/job/ubports%252Fcommunity-ports%252Fjenkins-ci%252Fgeneric_arm64/job/main/>`_.

-Extract the downloaded file and locate the file ``android_rootfs.img`` in the directory ``system/var/lib/lxc/android``.
+Extract the downloaded file and locate the file ``android-rootfs.img`` in the directory ``system/var/lib/lxc/android``.
 This is the GSI file you will be transferring to the device.

 Download the halium-install script
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^